 |Joint form of address||Mr Guy and Lady Rachel Green|

 |Verbal communication||Lady Rachel (on introduction, Lady Rachel Bond/Green)|

 |Invitation* to husband & wife||Mr Guy and Lady Rose Green|

 |Legal document||Olivia Rachel Mildred Bond commonly called Lady Rose Bond|

 *Note that, traditionally, invitations to a married couple, when sent to their home address, are addressed to the wife alone, with both names being inscribed on the invitation card.
 It has become increasingly acceptable, however, to address the envelope with both names.

 If she marries a courtesy peer, and the precedence she derives from this is lower than that she derives from her father, she has the option of:

-(a) adopting the usual style of the wife of a courtesy peer, eg Countess of Twickenham, or
+(a) adopting the usual style of the wife of a courtesy peer, eg Viscountess South, or

-(b) continuing her own style followed by the courtesy title, eg Lady Mary Twickenham.
+(b) continuing her own style followed by the courtesy title, eg Lady Mary South.

 In practice very few ladies now adopt course (b) unless the marriage has been dissolved.